Kaion-Official/Brave-Auto-Earn/README.md

 Instructions
 ----------------------------------------------
 1.)
-Download Brave
+Download Brave from here :https://brave.com/download/
 	A.) Sign up for the Brave rewards
-	B.) Click the BAT symbol at the end of the address bar and click 'rewards settings' C.) Hit the radio bar and hit 'ad settings' change maximum ads to 5 (Change ad location if you'd like) D.) Scroll over to settings change on start up to 'Open the New Tab Page'
+	B.) Click the BAT symbol at the end of the address bar and click 'rewards settings' C.) Hit the radio bar and hit 'ad settings' change maximum ads to 5 or 10  (Change the script values for 10 adds an hour) D.) Scroll over to settings change on start up to 'Open the New Tab Page'

 2.)
 Visit Bing until the Bing icon pops up on the new tab page // This script is made to earn Bing rewards, Sign in with an Microsoft account and click the medal next to the user profile on the main bing page to enable rewards - This will give you up to 50 points a day in searches.
+This is a good bonus on top of your brave reward scheme.

 3.)
 Editing the Script:
   A.) Download the script for Windows or Linux